microsoft/vscode-ai-pack/README.md

 # Microsoft AI Tools Extension Pack

 The **Microsoft AI Tools Extension Pack** is a curated set of essential extensions for building generative AI applications and agents in Visual Studio Code.
-This pack brings together powerful tools to accelerate your workflow—from exploring models and developing intelligent agents to deploying them and transforming data—all with the support of intelligent code assistance.
+This pack brings together powerful tools to accelerate your workflow - from exploring models and transforming data to developing intelligent agents locally to deploying them to Azure - all with the support of intelligent code assistance.

 ## Included Extensions